dapr/docs/daprdocs/content/en/reference/api/configuration_api.md

 --------- | -----------
 `appPort` | The application port
 `storename` | The `metadata.name` field component file.
-Refer to the [component schema] ({{< ref component-schema.md>}})
+Refer to the [component schema] ({{< ref component-schema.md>}}) `key` | The key subscribed to

 #### Request Body

+A list of configuration items for a given subscription id.
+Configuration items can have a version associated with them, which is returned in the notification.

 ```json
 {